 About Apple ID security questions

 Two-factor authentication is the most secure way to protect your Apple ID.
 If you haven't set up two-factor authentication for your account, Apple uses security questions to provide you with a secondary method to identify yourself online.
-Security questions are designed to be memorable to you but hard for anyone else to guess.
+Security questions are designed to be memorable to you, but hard for anyone else to guess.
 When used in conjunction with other identifying information, they help verify that you're the person requesting access to your account.

-You might be asked to answer one or more of your security questions before you can change your password or other account information, view your device details, or make an iTunes or App Store purchase from a new device.
+You may be asked to answer one or more of your security questions before you can change your password or other account information, view your device details, or make an iTunes or App Store purchase from a new device.

 Change your security questions

 - In the Sign-In and Security section, select Account Security.

 - Under Security questions, select Change security questions.

 - Choose your new security questions and their answers, then select Update.